 SafetyWing is a favorite among digital nomads for its affordable, flexible travel medical insurance.
 It’s very popular for long-term travelers, covering a wide range of general medical needs and I've been using them for years.

-This year, they introduced an Adventure Sports add-on, and surprisingly, it now covers mountaineering up to 6,000 meters.
+More recently, they introduced an Adventure Sports add-on, and surprisingly, it now covers mountaineering up to 6,000 meters.
 That’s huge for trekkers tackling popular routes like Kilimanjaro or the Andes, where altitude coverage is usually hard to find at this price point.
+SafetyWing now splits its cover into an Essential and a Complete plan, and the Adventure Sports add-on runs about US$10 per 4 weeks on Essential.
+Without it, anything at or above 4,500 m isn't covered, so it's on you to remember to tick the box.

 - Hospital treatment for illness or injury (inpatient and outpatient)